-Comalcalco is unique in the Maya realm in that its structures were built of stucco faced rammed earth and later kiln-fired brick as opposed to limestone block.
-Some of the bricks contain glyphs and other decoration.
+The site is unique in the Maya realm in that its structures, which were first built of stucco faced rammed earth, were later constructed from kiln-fired brick, as opposed to limestone block.
+Some of the bricks contain glyphs and other decorations.
 The bricks were set with mortar made from ground sea shell as opposed to crushed limestone found at other sites.
-It is on the northwest frontier of the Maya area, very near to the Gulf of Mexico.
 Its architectural style has led some scholars to link this site with that of Palenque 100 miles/160 kms to the southeast.

 Comalcalco is located about 25 miles/40 kilometers northwest of the state capital, Villahermosa.
 One travels from Villahermosa west on Highway 180 about 11 miles/17 kilometers, then north on the turnoff to Cunduacan until you reach the town of Comalcalco.

 HOURS: 8 A.M-4 P.M